-to be cautious.
-A year before they had announced that those who remained in the country were to be considered as holding good titles; but they now maintained that the inhabitants had 'in fact no right, but upon condition of taking the oath of allegiance absolute and unqualified.'
-Officials might be sent among them to inquire into their disputes, but 'the more we consider the point, the more nice and difficult it appears to us; for, as on the one hand great caution ought to be used to avoid giving alarm and creating such a diffidence in their minds as might induce them to quit the province, and by their numbers add strength to the French settlements, so on the other hand we should be equally cautious of creating an improper and false confidence in them, that by a perseverance in refusing to take the oath of allegiance, they may gradually work out in their own way a right to their lands and to the benefit and protection of the law, which they are not entitled to but on that condition.'
-1 After nine months' tenure of office Lawrence had fully made up his mind as to his policy in dealing with the Acadians.
-On August 1, 1754, he addressed a letter to the Lords of 1 Lords of Trade to Lawrence, March 4, 1754.
+A Murray or a Dorchester would have umoured the people and would probably ave kept them in allegiance.
+But this was n impossible task for Lawrence.
+He was unccustomed to compromise.
+He kept before him the letter of the law, and believed that any deviation from it was fraught with danger.
+He entered upon his duties as ad 101 ministrator in the month of October 1753 Six weeks later he made a report on the condition of affairs in the province.
+This report contains one pregnant sentence.
+He is refer that ring to the emigrant Acadians who had left ent their homes for French soil and were nov out wishing to come back, and he says: 'Bu' Your Lordships may be assured they will never so have my consent to return until they comply [take the oath] without any reservation what ever.'
+1 This was the keynote of all Lawrence' her subsequent action.
+The Acadians must tak the oath without reserve, or leave the country He does not appear to have given any consideration to the fact that for forty years the Lords of Trade had, for various motives and nursed the people, or that only two year before the Council at Halifax had declared the Acadians to be still entitled to the privilege to accorded to them by the Treaty of Utrecht To him the Acadians were as an enemy in the camp, and as such they were to be treated. had o be cautious.
+A year before they had anounced that those who remained in the ountry were to be considered as holding good litles; but they now maintained that the habitants had 'in fact no right, but upon ondition of taking the oath of allegiance bsolute and unqualified.'
+Officials might be ent among them to inquire into their disutes, but 'the more we consider the point, the hore nice and difficult it appears to us; for, s on the one hand great caution ought to be sed to avoid giving alarm and creating such diffidence in their minds as might induce them to quit the province, and by their umbers add strength to the French settlehents, so on the other hand we should be qually cautious of creating an improper and alse confidence in them, that by a perseverance refusing to take the oath of allegiance, they hay gradually work out in their own way a bight to their lands and to the benefit and rotection of the law, which they are not entiled to but on that condition.'
+1